 When the main fermentation is complete and the Saccharomyces population in suspension begins to decrease, the lactic acid bacteria start to increase in population.
 If a prepared lambic culture was not used, this is the time to add the lactic acid bacteria.
 It is important to note that Lactic Acid Bacteria is very sensitive to even moderate levels of IBU.
 Keep IBU levels below 10.
 The lactic acid cultures responsible for souring a lambic beer are: Pediococcus and Lactobacillus (Wyeast 5733 and 5335 respectively).
 The temperature of the fermentation should be allowed to rise to allow the lactic acid cultures to establish themselves.
 The sourness will continue to increase for up to 2 years.

-The final players in the homebrewed version of a lambic beer are the Brettanomyces yeast.
+The final species available commercially for a lambic beer are the Brettanomyces yeast.
 The available cultures are Brettanomyces bruxellensis and Brettanomyces lambicus (Wyeast 5112 and 5526 respectively).
 If a prepared lambic culture has not been used, the Brettanomyces cultures can be added anytime after primary fermentation is complete.
 The Brettanomyces cultures are slow growers that are able to ferment complex sugars that Saccharomyces is not able to utilize.
 These cultures do not add a significant amount of alcohol to the beer, but they are the primary contributors to the aroma of the finished beer.
 The characteristic horsey aroma and flavor are by-products of Brettanomyces metabolism.
 These cultures also produce large amounts of ethyl lactate and ethyl acetate along with some acetic acid.
 These cultures can remain active for 16 months.

-For the home brewer, the prepared lambic culture is the best choice for producing a great lambic beer.
+For consistent and reproducible beers, the prepared lambic culture is a great choice for producing lambic beer.
 The cultures contained in the lambic blend will perform their jobs in sequence as long as the primary fermentation temperature is kept under control.
 If a brewer is looking to make a Berliner weisse or a sour brown, then the lactic acid cultures should be added with the pitching yeast in primary fermentation.
 Once again, it is important to keep IBU levels below 10.

 The lactic acid cultures and the Brettanomyces cultures are both slow growing cultures that have complex nutritional requirements which makes growing and maintaining the cultures problematic.
 It is extremely important that brewers using these cultures understand that the beer will take 1 to 2 years to develop the desired characteristics.

-Berliner weisse brewing techniques are similar to most German brewing techniques.
+Berliner Weisse brewing techniques are similar to most German brewing techniques.
 The main difference is decoction mashing is not used to achieve the temperature steps in the mash.
-Modern Berliner weisse breweries now use multiple step infusion mashes.
+Modern Berliner Weisse breweries now use multiple step infusion mashes.
 None of the brewing techniques for this brew are necessarily done to promote the special microorganisms used to produce this style, except for temperature control during fermentation.
-If fermentation temperature exceeds 68oF, the Lactobacillus may produce too much acid too quickly and retard the performance of the ale yeast.
-The following is an example of the brewing techniques used for Berliner weisse.
+If fermentation temperature exceeds 68 °F (20 °C), the Lactobacillus may produce too much acid too quickly and retard the performance of the ale yeast.
+The following is an example of the brewing techniques used for Berliner Weisse.